Bavarian state election system: Second vote

 Ballot paper for the second vote with the eligible candidates from the 17 constituency lists.
 Here, in the Munich-Milbertshofen constituency, in the Upper Bavaria constituency.

 With their second vote, voters choose a candidate from a constituency list.
 A vote for a candidate is also a vote for their party or voting group.
 Unlike under federal electoral law, voters also cast their second vote for a specific candidate and therefore have more influence.
 The ballot paper generally contains all candidates from all constituency lists.
 However, constituency candidates are not listed on the ballot paper for the constituency for which they are nominated.
 Unlike in federal elections, there are separate ballot papers for the first and second votes.
 If the party or voting group has not specified a order for the candidates, they are listed in alphabetical order.
 Candidates at the top of the list are therefore more likely to be elected and are therefore at an advantage.

 Blocking clause

 Until 1973, only parties and voting groups received seats that won at least 10 percent of the votes in at least one constituency.
-For example, in the 1962 Bavarian state election, the GDP did not receive 10% of the vote in any constituency and, with 5.1% of the vote, received no seats nationwide (the same was true of the FDP in 1966), while the Bavaria Party, with a vote share of 4.8% nationwide, received eight seats, as it achieved 10.3% in Lower Bavaria.
+For example, in the 1962 Bavarian state election, the GDP did not receive 10% of the vote in any constituency and, with 5.1% of the vote, received no seats statewide (the same was true of the FDP in 1966), while the Bavaria Party, with a vote share of 4.8% nationwide, received eight seats, as it achieved 10.3% in Lower Bavaria.
 Since 1973, a statewide five percent hurdle has been enshrined in Article 14 of the Constitution.
 Since the Bavarian electoral system does not contain a regulation comparable to the basic mandate clause in the federal electoral law, this also means that winning constituency candidates may not receive a mandate.